 We will see why an authoritative standard must be established to ensure the safekeeping of God's Holy Days.

 Some who argue for a visible crescent have said that a calculated conjunction (e.g. a molad) was an impossibility, because the ancients didn't have the astronomical skills to calculate an “invisible” conjunction.
-This "logic" is flawed.
+This logic is flawed.
 A Jewish rabbi, Hillel II, is generally regarded as having made public the molad calculations somewhere around 390 A.D.
 A number of calendar writers demonstrate that these calculations go back to at least 300 B.C.
-However, bearing in mind that there was no new "technology" in use in those eras (no telescopes, radar, dopplers, computers!) then, if it was possible to calculate the molad in 300 B.C., it was also possible in 1,300 B.C or 3,300 B.C.
+However, bearing in mind that there was no new technology in use in those eras (no telescopes, radar, dopplers, computers!) then, if it were possible to calculate the molad in 300 B.C., it was also possible in 1,300 B.C or 3,300 B.C.

 There is historical evidence that the ancient Chinese calculated the conjunctions as far back as 1,850 B.C.

-One critic, commenting on the Church of God calendar that we are following this year states, " This year you will recognise the first day of the year in the Winter, but next year you will recognise it in the Spring.
-This year you will keep the Feast of Trumpets in the summer, and next year you will keep it in the Fall.”
-The writer states that he finds no scriptures for such, but that he does find a scripture “that demands that the Festivals be observed in their seasons".
+One critic, commenting on standard Hebrew calendar kept by the majority of the Church of God a few years ago stated: “This year you will recognise the first day of the year in the Winter, but next year you will recognise it in the Spring.
+This year you will keep the Feast of Trumpets in the Summer, and next year you will keep it in the Fall.”
+The writer states that he finds no scriptures for such practice, but that he does find a scripture “that demands that the Festivals be observed in their seasons.”